g-leech/argmin-gravitas/_posts/2020-1-25-psychology-debunked.markdown

 # See also

-* <a href="{{alvaro}}">A review of 2500 social science papers</a>, showsnthe lack of correlation between citations and replicability, between journal status and replicability, and the lack of improvement since 2009.
+* <a href="{{alvaro}}">A review of 2500 social science papers</a>, showing the lack of correlation between citations and replicability, between journal status and replicability, and the apparent lack of improvement since 2009.

 <br>